Check out these BFF articles!

 Purpose

-This argument of 'My holy mountain' to refer to spirtual Jerusalem is the fourth of five major reasons that the figurative interpretation should be used to understand Isaiah 11:6-16.
+This argument of “My holy mountain” (11:9) is the fourth of five primary reasons the figurative interpretation should be used to understand and interpret Isaiah 11:6-16.
+If His holy mountain influences believers now, the other symbolic pictures help us glimpse God’s transformation of those who walk with Him.

 Arguments of Interpreting Isaiah 11:6-16

-What does the 'holy mountain' refer to?
-If 11:6-9 refers to the New Testament (NT) age, then we should find this concept to be strongly embedded into the NT.
-Do we find a figurative picture of Isaiah 11:6-9?
+What does the “holy mountain” in verse 9 refer to?
+If 11:6-9 refers to the New Testament age, this concept should be strongly embedded into the NT.
+Do we find a symbolic picture of Isaiah 11:6-9?

 1) Christ's wonderful transformation of the people around Him through His Spirit-anointed ministry.